Vikas2604/Vikas2604/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on android application development
+- 🔭 I’m currently working on application development
 - 🌱 I’m currently learning machine learning
 - 🤔 I’m looking for help with machine learning
 - 💬 Ask me about web-development